SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 Illinois

 Employees who work seven and a half hours or more must receive a 20-minute break within five hours.
-Hotel room attendants who clean rooms must receive a half an hour of rest for every seven hours worked.
-Different rules apply to employees with disabilities.
+Hotel room attendants who clean rooms must receive half an hour of rest for every seven hours worked.
+Different rules apply to employees who monitor individuals with developmental disabilities/mental illnesses and some other employees licensed under the Emergency Medical Services Systems Act.

 Employees with meal periods established with a collective bargaining agreement are exempt.